mroll/markov/readme.md

 This script computes text using a markov chain process.
 Given text files as command line arguments, it builds a hash table with info about what words follow what sequences of words and how often.
-The script has functions that easily allow you to get back sentences and paragraphs of markov generated text.
+The script has functions that give you back sentences and paragraphs of markov generated text.

 ## examples